Polish-Coder/Unity-In-Game-Console/README.md

 ### Commands

-All commands should be in the `Commands` folder.
-There are some example commands: `help`, `log` and `clear`.
+There are some example commands: `help`, `log` and `clear` in `Examples/Commands` folder.
 Here's an example command that prints specified text to the console:

 ```csharp
 using InGameConsole;